NeuraLSP: A Neural Spectral Preconditioner for Accelerating PDE Solvers: Conclusions and Future Work

 \section{Conclusions and Future Work}

-This paper presents a novel theory-grounded loss function to identify the rank-deficient left singular subspace of near-nullspace vectors for a family of discretized PDEs.
-We have provided a theoretical guarantee of a global minimum for this loss function.
-Our loss function, when combined with a neural model, enables us to avoid partitioning the matrix into aggregates while still capturing important global structure.
-We have shown that our model outperforms both classical and neural methods for optimizing AMG in terms of runtime while maintaining comparable convergence behavior across several challenging PDE problems.
-In future work, we aim to assess whether this framework can be used as a module within a larger-scale architecture to better precondition iterative schemes and, in turn, reduce the number of iterations.
+This paper presents \textbf{NeuraLSP}, a novel neural spectral preconditioner framework for accelerating PDE solvers.
+NeuraLSP manifests a mathematically rigorous NLSS loss to identify the rank-deficient left singular subspace of near-nullspace vectors for a family of discretized PDEs.
+We have provided a theoretical guarantee of a global minimum for our novel NLSS loss.
+When combined with our NeuraLSP model, NLSS enables us to avoid partitioning the matrix into aggregates while capturing important global structures.
+We have shown that NeuraLSP outperforms both classical and neural methods for optimizing AMG in terms of runtime while maintaining comparable convergence behavior across several challenging PDE problems.